Twall0/LeetCode-Solutions/1-TwoSum/Readme.md

+# Problem Statement

+---

 # Transparency Statement
-As a mechanical engineer using C++ for the first time I solved this with nexted for loops resulting in a time complexity of O(N^2).
+As a mechanical engineer using C++ for the first time I solved this with nested for loops resulting in a time complexity of O(N^2).
 In order to solve this with a time complexity of O(N) I asked ChatGPT what strategies I can use.

-I learned to use hash maps to refrence data I have already visited
+**I learned to use hash maps to refrence data I have already visited**

 ### Prompt:
 ```dont solve it for me but what methods would I use to chnage this solution from O(n^2) to something less time complex```